dreamfactorysoftware/df-docker/README.md

 # df-docker

+# Note: This repo is no longer maintained and will be deprecated.
+Please refer to [DockerHub](https://hub.docker.com/r/dreamfactorysoftware/df-docker/) for the latest version.

 Docker container for DreamFactory 2.5.0 using Ubuntu 16.04, PHP 7.1 and NGINX.
 This container includes following PHP extensions.

     calendar    cassandra   Core